kailash-manasarovar/statement/docs/timeline/2024/october.md

     - The police report I gave in 2006 and the half-hour video they took of me.
     - The incongruous sexism of the detective.
     - The second report I gave 10 years later, how they arrested one of the gang - the ringleader [Winston May](june.md#winston-may), and how the CPS eventually dropped it.
-    - Suicidal depression and intense anxiety (which in retrospect didn't make sense - it didn't happen in 2006.
+    - Suicidal depression and intense anxiety (which in retrospect didn't make sense, it didn't happen in 2006.
 It turns out it was because other similar things had been happening to me sedated without my knowledge in Dénia).
     - Not being able to get involved in relationships, politics, or community because of these reactions.
     - How I joined Childline in 2020 and found out about the cult of trans being forced onto children.
     - How I was still in a suicidal depression in July 2022 when I first went to LWS in London and couldn't speak to people.